 Ventricular Assist Device (VAD)

-Our cardiologists are experts in managing cardiomyopathy and work with other Duke cardiologists who are specialists in the related heart problems that can arise.
-Our experienced heart surgeons and interventional cardiologists perform procedures to remove obstructions that may result when the thickening of the heart muscle causes blood to rush forcefully through your heart valves.
+Our cardiologists are experts in managing cardiomyopathy, and we work with other Duke specialists to treat related heart problems that can arise.
+Our experienced heart surgeons and interventional cardiologists perform procedures to remove obstructions that may result when the thickening of heart muscle causes blood to rush forcefully through your heart valves.
 This can lead to mitral valve disease.

 Genetic Heart Disease Testing